-This questions is based on the Net Promoter Score method and immediately gives you a snapshot into what your customers think about your brand.
+This question is based on the Net Promoter Score method and immediately gives you a snapshot of what your customers think about your brand.
 It measures your customer’s experience with you and your product or service.
 There is a lot of research relating to the fact if someone is going to promote your product or service then they are ready to get behind it.
-This is a great indication for your brand.
-Once you have this metric it is great practice to dig deeper to understand the reasoning behind your customers choice.
-Either by giving them a call or by simply asking follow up questions.
+This is a great indication of your brand.
+Once you have this metric it is a great practice to dig deeper to understand the reasoning behind your customer’s choice.
+Either by giving them a call or by simply asking to follow-up questions.

 2) What is one thing we should never stop doing?